mo-thunderz/adsr/README.md

 # Updates
 29.12.2020: fixed issue for very long delay times (conversion to float was needed).
 Delays up to 20s verified.
+14.08.2022: added a function setResetAttack(bool l_reset_attack); -> By setting the reset attack to true (default is false) the ADSR will always start at 0 when a new trigger is received.
+In the default setting a new trigger starts at the current output value.

 Have fun ;-)